ibm-cloud-docs/netezza/security/usage-odbc-oidc.md

 Replace `<public-url-of-nzrest-service>` with the actual URL.

-## How to Authenticate Netezza Performance Server with OIDC
+## How to authenticate Netezza Performance Server with OIDC
 {: #auth-nps-oidc}

 ### 1. Initiate the token request

-After entering the required parameters in the ODBC driver, click the **Get Token** button.
+- Click the **Get Token** button, after entering the required parameters in the ODBC driver.
 This action will launch your default web browser and open the authorization URL.

 ### 2. Authenticate via browser